Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

 Here again, we only repeat sequences of $k-3$ holes between particles until all $N$ particles are placed or we reach the right boundary and the remaining particles are stacked.
-By comparing \cref{eq:Xmax} and \cref{eq:Xmin}, it is clear that $X_\text{min} > X_\text{max}$.
-Thus an FES of the type considered here with $N_L>0$ particles on the left boundary cannot be dynamically connected to an FES with $N_L-a>0$ particles on it and vice versa.
+By comparing Eq. \eqref{eq:Xmax} and Eq. \eqref{eq:Xmin}, it is clear that $X'_\text{min} > X_\text{max}$.
+Thus a PC FES with $N_L>0$ particles on the left boundary cannot be dynamically connected to a PC FES with $N_L-a\geq0$ particles on it and vice versa.

-We next consider an FES with $N_L=0$ and $y_L\ge0$ empty sites between the left boundary and the first particle.
-The lowest dipole moment $X_\text{min}^*$ compatible with the FES structure we are considering is achieved in the configuration

-Once again sequences of $k-3$ holes are repeated until the $N$ particles or positioned or the right boundary is reached.
-Similarly to before it is elementary to check that $X_\text{min}^* > X_\text{max}$.

-We have thus shown that, for an FES of the type studied in case 3, the dipole moment $X$ uniquely determines the number of particles $N_L$ on the left boundary, including the possibility of $N_L=0$.
+We have thus shown that, for a PC FES, the dipole moment $X$ uniquely determines the number of particles $N_L$ on the left boundary.
 Likewise, an identical demonstration shows that $X$ also determines the number $N_R$ of particles on the right boundary site.
-What remains to be determined are the positions of the particles in the bulk of the system; but with $N_L$ and $N_R$ already known, the positions of the remaining particles are also uniquely determined by the dipole moment using the same logic as for the configuration in \cref{eq:Case3FES}.
+What remains to be determined are the positions of the particles in the bulk of the system, but with $N_L$ and $N_R$ already known.
+However, the positions of the remaining particles are then also uniquely determined by the dipole moment using the same logic as for the PC FES configuration with no boundary stacking in Eq. \eqref{eq:Case3FES}.
 This completes the proof.\\

-A notable property of the FESs discussed in case 3 is that, unlike the FESs discussed in cases 1 and 2, they do not have any regions that are disconnected under dynamical evolution.
-For the case of fillings $N/L\geq\nu_c=(k-2)^{-1}$, we refer to case 3 FESs as ``blockage-free FESs'', and we discuss them in more detail in Section \ref{sec:ergodicFES}.
-Their particular structure will be of import to our discussion of the weakly Hilbert space fragmented phase in Section \ref{sec:weakFragNumerics}, where we shall identify dominant Krylov sectors in typical symmetry sectors of $d=\infty$ systems as those sectors that contain blockage-free FESs.
+A notable property of PC FESs is that, unlike the FESs discussed in cases 1 and 2, they do not have any regions that are necessarily disconnected during a sequence of inward hops.
+In particular, we call PC FESs whose particles span the whole system (which can only occur at fillings $N/L\geq\nu_c=(k-2)^{-1}$) ``blockage-free FESs'', and we discuss them in more detail in Section \ref{sec:ergodicFES} (see also \cref{tab:glossary}).
+Their particular structure is of importance to our discussion of the weakly Hilbert-space-fragmented phase in Section \ref{sec:weakFragNumerics}, where we identify dominant Krylov sectors in typical symmetry sectors of $d=\infty$ systems as those sectors that contain blockage-free FESs.